✔ No account fees or minimums ✔ Up to 4.20% APY

 17 Ways to Save Money on Coffee Expenses

 However, that little indulgence and energy booster is getting more expensive.
 In fact, between inflation and the higher cost of coffee beans, java prices have increased nationwide.
-Specifically, the price has risen 39% over the last three years, according to U.S. Bureau of Labor Statistics data, and milk prices have hiked 16% over the last year.
+Specifically, in April 2024, the price was 26.5% higher than it was in April 2010, according to U.S. Bureau of Labor Statistics data.
 This means you’re most likely paying more for your coffee at home and in neighborhood and national chain coffee shops.

 How Much Does the Average Person Spend on Coffee?